Dystopia Chapter 30: Message Delivered

 “Not really.”

 “I have a message.
-So, take a good look because the next time you see me.
-You're a dead man and, FYI, I knew your wife.
+So, focus because the next time you see me.
+You're a dead man, and I knew your wife.
 I know where your daughters are.
 And there’s a price on your head.”

 I stuttered.
 “How?
 Who are you?
-What’cha want?
+What do you want?
 Someone send you?
 Who sent you?” questions flowed unanswered.

 “Tell whoever is in charge of this dump, the next time we arrive, expect trouble unless they turn you over.”
 He turned, mounted his horse, then waited for the exterior gate to be opened, and rode away, followed by several others, and never looked back.

 The words, I knew your wife, burn into my mind.
-An ache I often feel returns.
+An old wound opens.
 I have done my best to bury the past.
 To run from it.
-Yet, feelings still linger.
+Yet feelings still linger.
 Searching to find someone I likely would not even recognize.

-Slouching, avoiding eye contact, I trudge back to the patio.
+Slouching, avoiding eye contact, I trudged back to the patio.
 Thoughts jumbled.
 How do I confront what I cannot recognize?

-“He’s leads that Scout Team, bunch of hired guns.”
+“He leads the Scout Team, a bunch of hired guns.”

 Shh, “Whatever, they returned last night with a wagon full of provisions.”